movalex/BMD_requests/README.md

-# The most friendly list of requests for Blackmagic Design Fusion and Resolve
+# The most friendly list of requests for Blackmagic Design Fusion
 ## Fusion 16
 ### UI